UTServicesCESExamination BoardsFraud / Generative AI (Chatgpt)

 Fraud / Generative AI (Chatgpt)

-New - What about generative AI like Chatgtp in education?
+What about generative AI & Assessment?

 Fraud case collection

 Disclaimer: It is important to use this overview only for the intended purpose.
-In particular, no prediction may be derived regarding individual (new) fraud cases: every case is different and will be judged on its own characteristics.
+In particular, no prediction may be derived regarding individual (new) fraud cases: every case is different and will be judged on its characteristics.
 The final decision always rests with the Examination Board of the study programme in question.

-• Hand writing correspondence
+Hand writing correspondence

 Case description